 David, Nihal, and Coco also get up to admire the morning views.
 As the sky brightens, I’m incredibly excited to discover that the entire valley below us is covered in a layer of clouds.
 While the population of San Bernardino rises to a dreary Saturday morning, we get to admire a colorful sunrise!
 Gray clouds or blinding sunlight?
 It’s really just a matter of perspective.

 As the sun climbs higher into the sky its rays stream through the mountains and low-hanging clouds, creating crepuscular rays in every direction.
 I awkwardly adjust my head-less tripod to capture the views.
 Despite the diffulty, I’m very happy with the results!

 After an hour or so, the warm morning light cools to its usual daytime hue and we stir from our seats to go make breakfast and pack up camp.
 I enjoy some oatmeal, Coco munches on a savory cake he baked a few nights ago, David slowly consumes a Clif Bar, and Nihal finishes off the last of his PB&J sandwiches.
-After eating and breaking down camp, we begin the dowhill trek back toward civilization.
+After eating and breaking down camp, we begin the downhill trek back toward civilization.

 The return journey from the summit is much easier than the ascent and we cover ground at nearly twice the pace as yesterday.
 During the first few miles to the saddle between Bighorn and Cucamonga Peaks, we pass a few hikers making their way to the summit.
 Further down the trail, on the other hand, we pass dozens and dozens of people.
 Although the descent is just as long and steep as our climb yesterday, it isn’t particularly hard on the knees, perhaps because we’re forced to stop and let groups of ascending hikers pass every few minutes.
 I’m glad that we chose to begin our hike yesterday and avoided the crowds!